thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You got a bad feeling in the back of your mind.
 Maybe this is it.
 The person is really *that* God?
 *Ridiculous.
 A simpler explanation is always preferred.*

-Another text chain.
+Another text chain from another number:

 "I thought you'll accept this easier given what you ranted online last week, "Sorry that I'm not very realistic in my expectations.
 Ask away."

-Okay. *Someone read my blog post, and decided to unleash a prank on me*, you thought.
+Okay. *Someone read my blog post, got unproportionally inspired, and decided to unleash a prank on me*, you thought.
 *Although that can be somewhat disappointing*.
 *No*, you corrected yourself, you would prefer this to be indeed a prank.
 You pray for it to be one of your asshole friends.
 Or even a very skilled hacker.

 "Okay I'll game.
-Tell me what I am thinking?"
+Tell me what number I am thinking of?"

 "Don't know.
 Thoughts aren't recorded anywhere.
 Besides, we are in a real-time conversation now."

-You snickered. *I thought you're god?*

-"But you know my fridge?"
+You snickered. *I thought you're god?* "But you know my fridge?"

 "That's recorded in your house cam."